Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `color` | `string` | The color to draw the string, as a string of the form specified in the [Color](#color) section of this document
 | `x, y, width, height` | `number` | The local position and size of the area in which to draw, in pixels

-Draws the string the way a `label` instance would, with the style, color, and position speciied.
+Draws the string the way a `label` instance would, with the style, color, and position specified.

 ```javascript
 let sampleStyle = new Style({ font:"600 28px Open Sans"});